A collaboartion between UVA's Department of Art and MLBS

 Participation in ArtLab

 Artists gather at the Station for two weeks each summer, usually in July.
 Applications and nominations are taken over the winter.
 UVA students interested in participating should contact their concentration advisor in the Studio Art Department.
 Contributions of art or financial support are welcome and will be used to build and improve the program.
-Contact the Station or visit The Power of Place to learn how to support the program.
+Contact the Station or visit our development page to learn how to support the program.